gocd/docs.go.cd/gocd_on_kubernetes/gocd_helm_chart/configure_cluster.md

 keywords: gocd helm chart, cd pipeline
 ---

-# Configuring your Kubernetes Cluster
+# Configure your Kubernetes Cluster

 Now that you have your Kubernetes cluster [set up and running](prerequisites.md), you’ll need to make the following configuration changes.